AjiHsu/Question_Design/README.md

 ## Overview

 ### ./Main
-Main will execute all test questions
+Main will execute all questions' Test.java

 ### ./Packages
 One question a package